-One of the most memorable experiences we had while on safari in the Serengeti National Park was our experience camping in the park.
-If you are planning on going on safari in Africa, I would absolutely recommend that you spend at least one night camping.
-There is absolutely no better way get an authentic safari experience and really feel like you are part of the environment.
+One of the most memorable experiences we had while on our Serengeti National Park safari was our experience camping in the park.
+If you are planning on going on safari in Africa, I would absolutely recommend that you spend at least one-night camping.
+There is absolutely no better way to get an authentic safari experience and really feel like you are part of the environment.
 I wrote about our night camping in the Serengeti National Park in an article that I linked below.

 It was such a surreal experience to sit by the campfire, drinking a hot beverage and chatting with other like-minded adventurers, in the middle of one of this world’s most infamous wildlife sanctuaries.
 Being woken in the middle of the night by a clan of hyenas passing thru our camp was both thrilling and exhilarating, to say the least.
 If I had to point to one experience on my safari adventure in Tanzania as the most memorable, it would be the night that we camped.